-For further details on the regulatory framework for the cash-equitites market, see Box 3.1.
+For further details on the regulatory framework for the cash-equities market, see Box 3.1.

 A bespoke regulator could be established to oversee the market, which would ensure that governance issues (including the minimum requirements for competition) are implemented on a nationally consistent basis and that both the lodgment and financial settlement aspects of eConveyancing are regulated.
-This could potentially be established as part of an existing national regulator in order to save on costs and draw on existing expertise, similar to the setup of the Australian Energy Regulator as an independent board supported by an office within the ACCC.
-Otherwise, as suggested by the IGA review draft report, Registrar Generals may need to make reference in ELNOs' licence conditions to approvals required from other government agencies, to ensure that important consumer protections such as delivery vs. payment are upheld.
-29
+This could potentially be established as part of an existing national regulator in order to save on costs and draw on existing expertise.
+Otherwise, as suggested by the IGA review draft report, Registrar Generals may need to make reference to requirements from other government agencies in the conditions of approval for ELNOs, to ensure that important consumer protections such as delivery vs. payment are upheld.
+37